Bryan City Schools New 6-12 School

 Multiple meetings were held with Bryan City School’s IT Department and service providers.
 Vendor demonstrations systematically presented multiple options for technology solutions, security camera placement, and interactive learning systems.
-Our team assisted the Owner in E-rate applications and utilized interactive 75-inch LED flat panel displays to encourage hands-on learning.
+Our team assisted the Owner in E-rate applications and utilized 370 Plus Series screens from Clevertouch who showcased this project online and in video:

 The exterior lighting design incorporates LED lighting technologies, with lower energy usage, reduced lighting distribution trespassing on adjacent property, and full cut-off lighting distribution on the exterior pole luminaires for darker skies in the residential area around the school.
 Interior lighting controls also meet the code for lower energy usage and minimum control requirements.
 The power design incorporates a stand-by back-up generator to provide back-up power for the emergency egress lighting, communication systems, and selected mechanical equipment for heating during winter months when loss of power occurs.
 The fire alarm system design incorporates a voice command fire alarm system which has many advantages over a tone-only fire alarm system.